 Autumn, term one

-- Media, Culture and Economy (20 credits)
+- · Media, Culture and Economy (20 credits)

-In the first week, an induction programme will familiarise you with the course structure and be introduced to effective strategies for studying at postgraduate level.
+In the first week, an induction programme will familiarise you with the course structure and introduce you to effective strategies for studying at postgraduate level.

 You will meet the teaching team and fellow students, along with representatives from student and academic bodies.
 You will also become familiar with the geography and structure of the College with tours of the library and facilities.

-- Media, Mobility and Culture (40 credits)
+- · Media, Mobility and Culture (40 credits)

-- Professional Industry Practice (20 credits)
+- · Professional Industry Practice (20 credits)

-You will also engage in the student-driven Collaborative Unit, working with students from either another UAL Masters course or with an external partner.
+In the Spring Term you will engage in the student-driven Collaborative Unit, working with students from either another UAL Masters course or with an external partner.
 In previous years, School of Media postgraduate students have exhibited work developed in this unit in the Capital City, Visible Justice and Our Algorithmic Lives exhibitions and public programmes.

 - Media, Mobility and Culture (continued)